DbalionisLoader/coders-portfolio/README.md

 # Contact Me

 If you like  my work, don't hesitate to contact me.
-Feel free to email me at balionisd@gmail.com.Whether you're interested in collaborating on a project or just want to share some cool coding tips, I'm keen to learn better and faster ways to make ice cool websites.
+Feel free to email me at balionisd@gmail.com whether you're interested in collaborating on a project or just want to share some amazing coding tips, I'm always keen to learn better and faster ways to make cool websites.

-With regular tea break ofcourse.